lorensen/VTKExamples/src/VTKBook/Chapter6.md

-where the position at time isxthei1+ vector sum of the previous position plus the instantaneous velocity times the incremental time step .
+where the position at time isxthei1+ vector sum of the previous position plus the instantaneous velocity times the incremental time step.
 Dt

 ()D ^2^

 Euler's method has error on the order of , whichO ist not accurate enough for some

 applications.
-One such example is shown in **Figure6--17** .
+One such example is shown in **Figure6--17**.
 The velocity field describes perfect rota-

 tion about a central point.
 Using Euler's method we find that we will